hxtree/galaxyops/README.md

 AWS CDK **MUST** be selected for generating Cloudformation templates.
 The only exception is for platform which **MAY** use AWS Org Formation or other Cloudformation abstraction layers.
 CDK works well for generating most L1 and L2 Constructrs.
-L3 Constructs are created more business specific and **SHOULD** be maintained by platform rather than a third party.
+Althouh other frameworks offer more L3 Constructs, L3 Constructs are more business specific and **SHOULD** be maintained by platform instead of a third party software vendor.

 #### Deployments